ricareiter/movieO/README.md

 # MovieO

 Made with Javascript, React and Styled Components.
+MoviO is the perfect application to get information about your favorite movies!

 <p>
     <img src="src/Components/icon-img/movioimg.png" >